Tokenization

 ]

-When reviewing the above output, the first four test cases yield accurate results, while the last five are not handled correctly, which should have been tokenized as follows:
+When reviewing the output of delimit(), the first four test cases yield accurate results, while the last five are not handled properly, which should have been tokenized as follows:

 To handle these special cases, let us post-process the tokens generated by delimit():